 Most games will have vendors, pro shops, and other stands to sell items.
 Be sure to discuss what will and won’t be bought while there.

 *Plan Head To Save Money:

 I am frugal and buying tickets for four can add up fast.
 Be sure to plan ahead and search online for the best coupon codes!
-Right now, you can head on over here and use promo code FAMFUN to save 25% off the Harlem Globetrotters 90th Anniversary tour!

 This was our second time seeing the Harlem Globetrotters and Michael declared it the best one ever.
 There were so many different things going on.
 The kids were entertained the whole time and in awe of the show and the skills of the players!!
-The whole way home, the kids talked about what their favorite parts of the Harlem Globetrotters was!
+The whole way home, the kids talked about what their favorite parts of the Harlem Globetrotters were!
 While we can’t tell you how the game ended but it was an amazing ending.

 The kids’ favorites?
 The dancing!
-The kids were standing up in their seats a couple times during the game, dancing and singing.
+The kids were standing up in their seats a couple times during the game, dancing, and singing.
 Not many basketball games will get you to do that.
 They loved the mascot Globie, the master of ceremony Ramsey, and his big brother playing games and dancing during the game.
 Michael loved the slam dunks.
 He declared each one amazing and his favorite!
 They really loved that Ace plays with men on a basketball team.
 Ace is only the 13th female Globetrotter in 90 years!
 Kylie actually remembered her from two years ago when we were at Globetrotters!

 My favorite parts of the show?
 The emphasis on sportsmanship!
 I loved that the team took time to talk about how important it is to cheer, treat the other team nicely, and be good sports.
 There was lots of talk about following your dreams and being who you want to be (with hard work).
 Plus, there was lots of fun entertainment for kids and adults during the whole game.
 Plus they did a sportmsanship demonstration against their competitors World All Stars!!